MeshCore-Beacon/beacon-server/README.md

     "11":
       key: "8b3387e9c5cdea6ac9e5edbaa115cd72"
       name: "Public"

+# Observer telemetry storage settings.
+telemetry:
+  retention: 672h # how long to keep telemetry snapshots (default: 4 weeks)
+  resolution: 1h # snapshot frequency per observer; duplicates within window are dropped (default: 1h)

+# Packet and observation retention.
+packets:
+  retention: 720h # how long to keep packets and observations (default: 30 days)
 ```

 IATAs are auto-created on first packet arrival.
 The config file adds display
 names and coordinates.
 Regions and channel keys must be defined here — they are
 not auto-created.

+The public MeshCore channel (hash `0x11`) key is included in
+`config.yaml.example` and should be copied to your `config.yaml`.

 ---